kuzaku-developers/discord-ext-dashboard/README.md

 </p>

 <h1 align=center>discord-ext-dashboard</h1>
-<p align=center>A webhook and request based discord.py extension for making a bot dashboard.</p>
+<p align=center>A webhook and request based discord.py 2.0 extension (many forks using it) for making a bot dashboard.</p>

 ## Installation
 ```py